Scientific Name: Lumbricus terrestris

 Lumbricus terrestris is the usual species found in gardens and the average specimen is about 10 to 20cm long.
 However, recently in Widnes, Cheshire a gardener came across a worm which was 40cm long and weighed 26g.
 Its reward for surfacing and revealing itself was to be taken to the Natural History Museum where it was killed and preserved.
 It was given the name Dave by the finders stepson.
 The usual lifespan is up to six years and predated by birds, frogs, rats, badgers and many other animals.

 Unfortunately the worm population of Northern Ireland and Co Down in particular, is under great threat at present from the New Zealand Flatworm.
 This interloper feeds exclusively on earthworms and can reduce the numbers to below detectable levels in the right conditions.
+The scent trails mentioned above are used by the flatworms to find the worms.

 To increase the worm population, adding organic matter provides food and adding lime to acidic soil will help.
 They are said to like mint and planting it is supposed to attract them to the area.